pypy/pypy.org/posts/2024/07/toy-knownbits.md

 compiler to remove the second assert.

-Both of these will optimizations are doable with the help of the knownbits domain that we'll discuss in the rest of the post.
+Both of these will optimizations are doable with the help of the knownbits abstract domain that we'll discuss in the rest of the post.

 ## The Knownbits Abstract Domain

-An abstract value of the knownbits domain needs to be able to store for every bit of an integer, whether it is known 0, known 1, or unknown.
+An abstract value of the knownbits domain needs to be able to store, for every bit of an integer, whether it is known 0, known 1, or unknown.
 To represent three different states, we need 2 bits, which we will call `one` and `unknown`.
 Here's the encoding: